Antraless/d2-afk-fishing/README.md

 1. Download the script [here](https://github.com/Antraless/d2-afk-fishing/raw/main/fishing.exe)
 2. Run the script (an extra file will be created: `fishinglog.txt`)
    * You may have to press "More info" and then "Run anyway" if you get the "Windows protected your PC" prompt
-3. Take a screenshot and place it in the same place as the script.
+3. Take a screenshot of your interact "E" and place it in the same place as the script.
 Name the image "`e.png`"
 4. Open Destiny 2 and look in the top left
 ## Script Keybinds:
 - F4 to start fishing